Troll 2: Plot

-At the house, the family discovers that the townspeople have prepared them a surprise party to apologize for the events at the church.
-Joshua attempts to make contact with Seth, only for Creedence to appear in goblin form through the mirror and attack Joshua.
-Seth's ghost appears and chops her hand off with an axe.
-Creedence returns to her chapel, where she transforms herself into a beautiful woman in revealing clothes; she then travels to Elliot's RV, where she seduces Brent and drowns him in popcorn.

-During the party, Seth and Joshua try to cause a distraction using a molotov cocktail, but the Priest captures them, takes the cocktail, and recites a spell that banishes Seth's soul to hell.
-However, before he vanishes, Seth summons a bolt of lightning from the sky, which ignites the cocktail and kills the Priest in a fiery explosion.
-When Michael extinguishes his burning corpse, his true Goblin form is revealed, and the villagers turn on the Waits, revealing themselves all as Goblins.
-The Waits and Elliot then retreat to the house, where the villagers surround them and hold them hostage.
+During a surprise party arranged by the townspeople, Seth and Joshua try to cause a distraction using a molotov cocktail, but the Priest captures them, and recites a spell that banishes Seth's soul to hell.
+However, before he vanishes, Seth summons a bolt of lightning from the sky, which ignites the cocktail and kills the Priest.
+When Michael extinguishes his burning corpse, his true goblin form is revealed, and the villagers turn on the Waits, revealing themselves to be goblins.
+The Waits and Elliot retreat to the house, where the villagers surround them and hold them hostage.

-Joshua, Elliot, Holly, Michael, and Diana hold a séance to communicate with Seth, who returns from the dead and tells them that he can retain a physical form for exactly ten minutes before he has to return to the afterlife.
+Creedence travels to Elliot's RV, where she seduces Brent and drowns him in popcorn.
+Meanwhile, Joshua, Elliot, Holly, Michael, and Diana hold a séance to communicate with Seth, who returns from the dead and informs them he can retain a physical form for ten minutes before he must return to the afterlife.
 Seth gives Joshua a paper bag containing a "secret weapon" to use against the goblins.
-The goblins break into the house and transport Joshua to Creedence's chapel, where Joshua opens the bag, revealing a "double-decker bologna sandwich".
-He eats the sandwich, making his body poisonous to the goblins; he then touches the Stonehenge Stone, along with his family and Elliot, which destroys Creedence and all of the Goblins present.
+The goblins break into the house and transport Joshua to Creedence's chapel, where Joshua opens the bag, revealing a "double-decker bologna sandwich."
+He eats the sandwich, making his body poisonous to the goblins; he then touches the Stonehenge Stone, along with his family and Elliot, which destroys Creedence and all of the goblins present.

-The family returns home, where Joshua's mother is seen eating food from the refrigerator.
-The food, unknown to the family, has been poisoned by the family of goblins which is very likely to be the Presents family, who took over their home during their exchange in the country.
-Joshua then walks in on a group of goblins eating his now-dead mother's green, bloated torso off of the kitchen counter and offering him a bite.
-Joshua screams in horror at the end.
+The family returns home, where Joshua's mother eats food from the refrigerator, which was poisoned by the family of goblins, who took over their home during their exchange in the country.
+Joshua walks in on a group of goblins eating the body of his now-dead mother, who offer him a bite as he screams in horror.